Struct skeletal_model::bone::BoneMap

 Checks if

-(and can be converted to it).fn to_subset_unchecked(&self) -> SS
+self is actually part of its subset T (and can be converted to it).fn to_subset_unchecked(&self) -> SS

 fn to_subset_unchecked(&self) -> SS